Phishing attacks follow five key steps. Effective cybersecurity prevents them at each one.

 This means that holding routine phishing drills can be effective, but that relying only on them can be disastrous.
 All it takes is a single mistake and your entire network could be compromised.
 And mistakes do happen.
 Even the best-trained cybersecurity professionals in the industry can make them.

-The only way to ensure that all of your email accounts are safe is by preventing those emails from arriving in the inbox in the first place.
+The only way to ensure that all of your email accounts are safe is to stop phishing emails from arriving in the inbox in the first place.
 Your filtering and click protection solutions should be preventing all but the most sophisticated attacks from the outset – otherwise, it is only a matter of time before someone slips up.

 Invest in Multi-Layered Defence Systems